gitter-badger/CLOUD-ATLAS/README.md

 You can check anytime how many PWA points your actual app/page has on (https://www.pwabuilder.com/)

-+ Twitter PWA 190 point
++ Twitter PWA 190 points
-+ Google Maps PWA has now 180 points
++ Google Maps PWA 180 points
-+ PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit (this repository) 130 points (pwabuilder shows you how to improve this score)
++ PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit (this repository) 160 points (pwabuilder shows you how to improve this score)

 ...so this is a good repository to start with.